alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 <img src="Output/Figures/After_Annotation.png">
 </center>

 It's important to note that sometimes genomes are not as well-annotated as you want them to be.
 Sometimes a gene has no associated transcript annotation, or maybe the annotation doesn't look quite right.
 For example, the transcript for OsPSY5 (Os11t0600600-01) contains a single exon.
-When we compare this exon annotation to the Kitaake OsPSY5 transcript (and to other OsPSY variants), this seems inaccurate.
+When we compare this exon annotation to the Kitaake OsPSY5 transcript (OsKitaake11g189000), this seems inaccurate.

 <center>
 <img src="Output/Figures/Nipponbare_OsPSY5.png">